 Last Updated on

-A liquor forward scotch cocktail that is a classic!
+A favorite liquor forward scotch whiskey cocktails that is a classic!

 Scotch is one of Mr. Nom’s favorite spirits, but it isn’t one of those that is found in a lot of cocktails.
 There is a big school of thought that using any scotch in a cocktail is sacrilege, as many drinkers think that a beautifully crafted scotch is already the perfect libation.
 However, we are big believers that using great ingredients can result in even more amazing combinations that can outshine their individual parts.